EricFecteau/rust-data-analysis/src/3_transformation/joins.md

 ## Concatenate

-Lets first create a vector containing four months (Jan to April) of LFS data, pulled form the single-month versions of the Parquet files.
+First, we create a vector containing four months (Jan to April) of LFS data, pulled form the single-month versions of the Parquet files.

 ```rust
 === Rust 3_5_1_joins imports
 === Rust 3_5_1_joins block_1
 ```

-To concatenate data of the same row-shape on top of each other, we can use the `concat` function by listing the LazyFrames we want to stack.
+To concatenate data of the same row-shape on top of each other, we can use the `concat` function by listing the LazyFrames we want to stack tegether.
 Here, we can concatenate all four months of the LFS found in the `lfs_month` vector.

 ```rust
 === Rust 3_5_1_joins block_2